Ferrovial S.A. – Annual report – 31 December 2018

-The first step for revenue recognition purposes is to identify the contracts and the performance obligations contained therein.
-The number of performance obligations that a contract has will depend on the type of contract and the activity, as indicated in reference to each of the Group’s business segments.
+The first step in the revenue recognition process involves identifying the relevant contracts and the performance obligations that they contain.
+The number of performance obligations included in a contract will depend on the type of contract and business activity involved, as explained when each of the Group’s business segments are discussed.

-In general, the performance obligations in the Construction and Services businesses that Ferrovial engages in are satisfied over time and not at a specific point in time, since the customer simultaneously receives and consumes the benefits provided by the entity’s performance as the service is performed.
+Generally speaking, the performance obligations in the Construction and Services activities carried out by Ferrovial are met over time, rather than at a point in time, since the customer simultaneously receives and consumes the benefits offered by the company’s performance as the service is provided.

-With respect to the method for recognising revenue over time (i.e. the method for measuring progress towards complete satisfaction of a performance obligation), Ferrovial has established certain criteria that are applied consistently for similar performance obligations.
+As regards the criterion for recognising revenues over time (the method of measuring the progress of performance of an obligation), Ferrovial has established certain criteria that are consistently applied in respect of similar performance obligations.

-In this regard, the method chosen by the Group to measure the value of goods or services for which control is transferred to the customer over time is the output method; this method is applied provided that the progress of the work performed can be measured on the basis of the contract and during its performance.
+In this regard, the Group has chosen the output method as its preferred method for measuring the value of assets or services for which control is transferred to the customer over time, which is applied whenever the progress of the work performed can be measured on the basis and over the course of the contract.

-In contracts to provide different highly interrelated goods or services in order to produce a combined output, which is habitually the case in contracts with a construction activity, the applicable output method is that of surveys of performance completed to date (or measured unit of work), according to which revenue is recognised corresponding to the units of work performed and on the basis of the price allocated thereto.
-Under this method, on a regular basis, the units of work completed under each contract are measured and the corresponding output is recognised as revenue.
-Costs of work or services projects performed are recognised on an accrual basis, and the costs actually incurred in completing the units performed are recognised as an expense, together with those which, even though they are expected to be incurred in the future, have to be allocated to the units of work completed to date.
+In contracts for the provision of different, highly interrelated goods or services required to produce a combined output, which often occurs in contracts for construction activities, the applicable output method is that of measurement of units produced (“surveys of performance” under “output methods”), in which the revenue recognised corresponds to the work units completed, based on the price allocated to each unit.
+In accordance with this method, the units produced under each contract are measured and, on a regular basis, the output is recognised as revenue.
+The costs of carrying out works or service projects are recognised on an accrued basis, and the costs actually incurred in producing the units of output are recognised as an expense together with those which, because they are expected to be incurred in the future, have to be allocated to the units completed to date.

-Also, in routine or recurring service contracts (in which the services are substantially the same), such as maintenance and cleaning services, which are transferred with the same pattern of consumption over time and whose remuneration consists of a recurring fixed amount over the term of the contract (e.g. monthly or annual payment), in such a way that the customer receives and consumes the benefits of the services as the entity provides them, the method selected by the Group to recognise revenue is the time elapsed output method.
+In routine or recurring service contracts (in which the services are substantially the same), such as maintenance and cleaning services, which are transferred with the same pattern of consumption over time and whose remuneration consists of a recurring fixed amount over the term of the contract (e.g. monthly or annual payment), in such a way that the customer receives and consumes the benefits of the services as the entity provides them, the method selected by the Group to recognise revenue is the “time elapsed” output method.
 Under this method, revenue is recognised on a straight-line basis over the term of the contract and costs are recognised on an accrual basis.

 ii) Recognition of revenue from contract modifications, claims and disputes

-A claim is a request for payment or compensation from the customer (for example, for compensation, reimbursement of costs, or a legally compulsory inflation review) that is made directly to the customer.
-The method followed by the Group with respect to claims is to apply the method described above for modifications, when the claims are not covered by the contract, or the method used for variable consideration, when the claims are covered by the contract but need to be quantified.
+A claim is a request seeking payment or compensation from the customer (for example, cases involving compensation, reimbursement of costs, legally mandatory inflation-linked review), subject to the submission of a direct application to the customer.
+The criterion followed by the Group with regard to claims is to apply the method mentioned above in relation to changes, when such claims are not covered by the contract, or to apply the variable consideration method, when they are covered by the contract but need to be quantified.

-A dispute is the result of a disconformity or rejection following a claim made to the customer under the contract, the resolution of which is dependent on a procedure conducted directly with the customer or a court or arbitration proceeding.
-Per the criteria followed by the Group, revenue relating to disputes in which the enforceability of the amount claimed is questioned is not recognised, and previously recognised revenue is derecognised, since the dispute demonstrates the absence of the customer’s approval of the work completed.
-If the customer only questions the price, revenue recognition is based on the criterion applied in cases of variable consideration discussed below.
+A dispute is the result of an incident of non-compliance or rejection after a claim has been made to the customer under the terms of the contract, the result of which is pending in a procedure being pursued directly with the customer or in court or arbitration proceedings.
+In line with the criteria followed by the Group, in the event that the revenues relating to a dispute in which the enforceability of the amount being claimed are in doubt, these revenues will not be recognised and any recognised earlier will be cancelled, since the dispute shows that the customer has not given its approval for the completed work.
+In the event that the customer questions the value of the work completed revenues will be recognised on the basis of the criteria applied in cases of “variable consideration”, as explained below.

-Only in those cases in which there is a legal report confirming that the rights under dispute are clearly due and enforceable and that, therefore, at least the costs directly associated with the related service will be recovered, may revenue be recognised up to the limit of the amount of the costs incurred.
+Only in cases in which a legal report confirms that the rights forming the subject of the dispute are clearly enforceable and, therefore, at least the costs directly associated with the service relating to the dispute are recoverable, revenues may be recognised up to the maximum amount of the costs incurred.

 iii) Variable consideration